CullenCullen/CullenCullen/README.md

 -  I am in my final year at Tidewater Community College for Computer Sceince.
 -  Before studying CS, I completed two certificates at the college.
 One in Mobile Applications Development and the other in Web Development.

+I greatly enjoy the problem-solving and creative aspects of programming.

 Courses taken:
 - Software Design
 - Structured Query Language
 - Java Programming 1